Queen Anne-Marie of Greece: Early life

-Princess Anne-Marie and her sisters grew up in apartments at Frederik VIII's Palace at Amalienborg in Copenhagen and in Fredensborg Palace in North Zealand.
+Anne-Marie and her sisters grew up in apartments at Frederik VIII's Palace at Amalienborg in Copenhagen and in Fredensborg Palace in North Zealand.
 She spent summer holidays with the royal family in her parents' summer residence at Gråsten Palace in Southern Jutland.
-On 20 April 1947, less than a year after Princess Anne-Marie's birth, her grandfather, Christian X, died, and her father ascended the throne as King Frederik IX.
+On 20 April 1947, less than a year after Anne-Marie's birth, her grandfather, Christian X, died, and her father ascended the throne as King Frederik IX.

 At the time of her father's accession to the throne, only males could ascend the throne of Denmark.
 As Anne-Marie's parents had no sons, it was assumed that her paternal uncle, Prince Knud, would one day assume the throne.
 The popularity of Frederik IX and his daughters and the more prominent role of women in Danish life paved the way for a new Act of Succession in 1953 which permitted female succession to the throne following the principle of male-preference primogeniture, where a female can ascend to the throne if she has no brothers.
-Her eldest sister, Margrethe, therefore became heir presumptive, and Princess Benedikte and Princess Anne-Marie became second and third in the line of succession.
+Her eldest sister, Margrethe, therefore became heir presumptive, and Benedikte and Anne-Marie became second and third in the line of succession.

 Anne-Marie was educated at N. Zahle's School, a private school in Copenhagen, from 1952 to 1961.
 In 1961, she attended the Chatelard School for Girls, an English boarding school outside Montreux in Switzerland.
 In 1963 and 1964, she attended the Institut Le Mesnil, a Swiss finishing school also in Montreux.
 Upon returning from schooling, Anne-Marie undertook childcare work for a few years.
 This was in approval of her mother, who wished for her to become a good housewife to her future husband.